When Your Child Is Blind or Has Low Vision

-Whether your child’s visual impairment developed gradually or happened suddenly as the result of an accident or illness, you may be experiencing a wide range of feelings.
+Whether your child is blind or has low vision developed gradually or happened suddenly as the result of an accident or illness, you may be experiencing a wide range of feelings.
 Here are a few things to consider:

 Your child is a child first and foremost.
-Try not to let visual impairment take over his life or yours.
-Your child may be scared, angry, depressed, sad, or uncertain, and, at the same time, hopeful that his eye problem may be fixed or simply go away.
+Try not to let blindness or low vision take over your child’s life or yours.
+Your child may be scared, angry, depressed, sad, or uncertain, and, at the same time, hopeful that your child’s eye condition may be fixed or simply go away.
 You may be having the same emotions.
 Feeling that you’re on an emotional roller coaster isn’t an unusual reaction.

 As much as possible, continue doing the things you’ve always done to relax, whether it’s jogging for a half hour in the morning, meeting your sister for lunch once a week, or reading the newspaper after work.

 Your other children and your spouse or partner need your attention too.
 Don’t put your relationships with others on the back burner because you’re worrying about your child’s visual impairment.
 You may find that others can provide you support as you talk about your feelings.

 Some events, like a visit to the eye doctor, may bring your child’s visual impairment up front in your thinking.
 If you find that you’re angry, sad, or depressed, take some time to grieve—it’s natural.
 But then, if you can, try to plan what you and your child can do to make a negative more positive.
 If your son is struggling with reading, build time into your evenings to practice braille together, or if your child losing more vision, contact the orientation and mobility (O&M) instructor on the educational team to get some pointers on what you can do to help use the remaining vision when you’re out in the community together.